Allen's Providence Police Revolvers

 E. Allen & Co

-This revolver is a curious one.
-Although no markings have ever been found on any of these pieces, their construction unmistakably reflects the work of Ethan Allen, and they align with his patented designs.
-The Center Hammer Army and Navy models produced during the E. Allen & Co. period were also unmarked, leading to the conclusion that the Providence Police revolvers were manufactured during the same era.
-Given the limited production numbers and Ethan Allen’s frugal nature, it’s likely that he simply didn’t want to incur the expense of marking dies.
+This revolver is an intriguing example.
+Although no markings have been found on any known specimens, its construction clearly reflects Ethan Allen’s workmanship and closely follows his patented designs.
+The Center Hammer Army and Navy models produced during the E. Allen & Co. period were likewise unmarked, suggesting that the Providence Police revolvers were manufactured during the same timeframe.
+Considering the relatively small production run and Allen’s reputation for frugality, it is plausible that he chose to avoid the added expense of marking dies.

 In any case, Ethan Allen’s final percussion revolver was a relatively inexpensive model that offered substantial firepower: a .36-caliber, five-shot design with a spur trigger and no loading lever.

-Another curiosity lies in the name of these revolvers.
-How they acquired it remains a complete mystery.
-Some speculate that they were produced exclusively at the request of the Providence, Rhode Island, Police Department, yet no evidence confirms that these revolvers were ever actually used by that force.
+Another curiosity concerns the name of these revolvers.
+How they came to be known by it remains uncertain.
+Some have suggested that they were produced specifically at the request of the Providence, Rhode Island, Police Department, but no surviving evidence confirms that the revolvers were ever actually issued or used by that force.

-The early production models have a little screw between the side plate and the frame to keep the side plate from rotating.
+Early production models feature a small screw between the side plate and the frame to prevent the side plate from rotating.

 Providence Police Revolver - late type